-Procedure: Add maleic anhydride (90 mg, 1.0 equiv) to a clean 3.0 mL vial equipped with a spin vane.
-Then add 3-sulfolene (1.5 equiv) and xylenes (0.08 mL).
-Attach a reflux condenser and drying tube then heat to reflux for 15 minutes in a fume hood.
+Procedure: To a clean 5mL conical vial, equipped with a spin vane, is added 3-sulfolene (170 mg) and maleic anhydride (90 mg), and followed by the addition of 0.08mL of xylene (5 drops from a disposable Pasteur pipet).
+A reflux condenser and a drying tube are affixed to the vial and the mixture is heated to 150-160 °C for 15 minutes in a fume hood.
 Caution is taken because the sulfur dioxide formed during the reaction is very irritating to the eyes and mucous membranes.

 Work-up: The reaction vessel is permitted to cool to the touch.
-Remove the condenser and drying tube then add hexanes (1.0 mL) or ligroin (high boiling petroleum ether).
+The condenser and drying tube are removed and hexanes (0.5 mL) or ligroin (high boiling petroleum ether) is added.
 Amorphous crystals should form in an oil.
 Add just enough diethyl ether to solubilize the uncrystallized oil.
-Attach a reflux condenser and drying tube and reflux for one minute.
-Discontinue heating, remove the reflux condenser, drying tube, and allow the mixture to cool.
-The sides of the vial were scratched below liquid level with a glass stirring rod and crystals began to form.
-The crystals are quite large and may cling to the vial.
+A reflux condenser and drying tube are reaffixed and the mixture is refluxed for one minute.
+The heating is discontinued, the reflux condenser, spin vane, and drying tube are reproblem.

-Crystallization and recrystallization is a slow method of purification, but it can lead to extremely high purity.
-However, hydrates X • (H2O)n can pose a problem.
 In a nutshell, it is easier to pack similar things in tighter spaces than it is to pack dissimilar things.
 Crystallization begins in a supersaturated solution, which can be reached by lowering the temperature or evaporating a saturated solution.

+Crystallization and recrystallization is a slow method of purification, but it leads to extremely high purity.
+However, hydrates X• (H2O)n can pose a